dibyanshu12/chatapp/fireChat/README.md

 # fireGroupChat
 This is a basic group chat widget that built with Firebase.
-It shows an example of how to build a simple chat application without any server side code.

 ## Setup
-Setup a localhost server for running the index.html.
-If you don’t already have any server,  I would suggest you to install NodeJS http-server.
+Setup a localhost server for running the index.html

 ##Configure Firebase
 * Go to [Firebase](www.firebase.com) and create a new account.